You live or want to settle in Germany and you are looking for information on the topic car insurance Germany?

 What types of insurance benefit from no-claims bonus (Schadenfreiheitsrabatt)?

-- Comprehensive cover car insurance in Germany (Vollkaskoversicherung)
+- Comprehensive cover car insurance (Vollkaskoversicherung)

 It should be noted that these categories are always accounted for and highlighted separately.